AdrianaBioinfo/perceval/README.md

-# Perceval
+# 🌈Perceval

 This script allows you to predict the metabolic profile of a cell from a pre-processed film (imagej macro).

-You can get heatmaps of:
+The outputs are :
--	 ATP:ADP ratio during time
+- Heatmaps of ATP:ADP ratio over time and associated markers (maximum 2)
--	CD86
+- Histograms of markers
--	F480
+- Pie chart representing the distribution of each metabolic class

-You can also obtain F480 and CD86 histogram.
+- Tracks plot colored by cluster

 **Quick start** (run the whole analysis):
 ```
-python main.py -path folder_path
+python main.py -path folder_path -markers ATPADP F480 CD86
 ```

 ## 	:zero: Prerequisites